bernardojachegou/memory_game_javascript_DIO/README.md

 ## :computer: Running:

-1 - Just download the project and open it using any IDE or click here.
+1 - Just download the project and open it using any IDE.